-TNSR supports SHA1 and meticulous SHA1 authentication.
-In either mode, a secret key is used to create a hash of the outgoing packets.
+TNSR supports authentication for BFD sessions.
+When authentication is enabled, a secret key is used to create a hash of the outgoing packets.
 The key itself is not sent in the packets, only the hash and the ID of the key.
+A sequence number is used to help avoid replay attacks.